larvit/larvitreqparser/README.md

       ReqParser = require('larvitreqparser'),
       reqParser = new ReqParser({
       	'storage': 'memory' // Default.
 Options: 'memory' or a file path, for example '/tmp'.
-      });
+      	'busboy': {} // Custom options for busboy, see https://github.com/mscdex/busboy for options });

 new App({